Move Up Guidelines

 Semi-Pro Classes: Open to ASA members in good standing and an ASA Membership is required.
 Anyone winning an amount less than four times the class entry fee during their last year of ASA competition may request to move down prior to a competition, but anyone who has won their way out of an ASA class may not return to that class unless approved by the Competition Committee.
 Competitors in a class designated with a (+) will be required to move up at the completion of the season to a pro class when meeting both of the following criteria:

-1. Class winnings plus Shooter of the Year equal to 12 times their class entry fee.
+• Class winnings & Shooter of the Year equal to 12 times the class entry fee.

 Class Note Yards FPS Unknown /Known